In this article

 How to track business expenses

 The best way to track business expenses is to leverage technology to automate the process.
-Manual bookkeeping processes are time and labor-intensive, not to mention prone to human error.
-Instead of relying on Excel spreadsheets, consider using expense management software that automatically syncs your expenses to your accounting platform.
+Manual bookkeeping processes are time-consuming and labor-intensive, not to mention prone to human error.
+Instead of relying on Excel spreadsheets, consider using expense management software that does the work for you, and automatically syncs with your accounting platform.
+Automated expense trackers are an especially useful solution for small business owners.

-A designated business bank account is crucial in order to keep track of expenses accurately.
-This division between business and personal finances makes bookkeeping and filing taxes much easier.
-Be sure to choose a business checking account that provides useful features, such as low fees, online access, and the ability to integrate with accounting software.
+Keeping your business and personal expenses separate makes bookkeeping and filing taxes much easier.
+For that reason, it’s important to open a dedicated business bank account that’s distinct from your personal one.
+Be sure to choose a separate business checking account or debit account that provides useful features, such as low fees, online access, and the ability to integrate with accounting software.
 This not only helps with financial management, but also boosts the credibility and professionalism of your business.

-The IRS mandates that you keep all hard copy receipts and other records, such as bank statements, for a minimum of three years.
-If you use a business card with spend management software, you can upload and store digital copies of receipts categorized by expense type.
-Use folders to store any paper receipts labeled by date or category so that you can easily find them should your company be audited.
+The IRS mandates that you keep all hard copy receipts and other financial records, such as bank statements, for a minimum of three years.
+If you use a business card with spend management software (like Ramp), you can upload and store digital copies of receipts, and further categorize them in a way that works for you.
+This is an especially useful solution should your company be audited.

-Ideally, you need to have both a macro and micro vantage point for your spend.
-You should regularly review the top-line view of your company’s spending, as well as specific expense categories and employees’ spending.
 Spend management software can help by making your transactions easily viewable by employee, merchant, expense category, or department.
-Such software can also surface spending insights to reveal whether you’re spending more on certain categories or vendors than the industry average.
+This software can also reveal whether you’re spending more on certain categories or vendors than the industry average.

 Why is it important to track and control business expenses?